Gabrieldelacerda/nginx-multisite-lab-V2/README.md

 Nginx Multi-Site Lab.
-By Gabriel de la Cerda
+By Gabriel de la Cerda  (versão em português abaixo)

 You can try the project by yourself, just type this in your browser: http://54.233.211.29